chendu2017/jdp_allocation/README.md

 # jdp_allocation
-Code will be made publicly available upon acceptance.
+Code will be made publicly available upon the paper's acceptance.